-Ms. Gredd has lectured on a variety of criminal and civil law topics at programs sponsored by the New York State Bar Association, the American Bar Association, the Association of the Bar of the City of New York, the National Association of Criminal Defense Lawyers, the Federal Bar Council and law and business schools.
-Ms. Gredd is the co-author of chapters entitled “Banking Crimes” and “Money Laundering” in the multi-volume treatise White Collar Crime: Business and Regulatory Offenses (Law Journal Seminars Press 1996).
-In addition, Ms. Gredd routinely appears in Best Lawyers in America, Super Lawyers, The Legal 500 and other similar publications.
+Ms. Gredd has lectured on criminal and civil law topics at programs sponsored by the American Bar Association, the New York State Bar Association, the New York City Bar Association, the National Association of Criminal Defense Lawyers, the Federal Bar Council, and various business and law schools.
+Ms. Gredd also is the co-author of chapters entitled “Banking Crimes” and “Money Laundering” in the multi-volume treatise White Collar Crime: Business and Regulatory Offenses (Law Journal Seminars Press 1996).
+In addition, Ms. Gredd routinely appears in Best Lawyers in America, Super Lawyers, The Legal 500,and other similar publications.

 Ms. Gredd received a B.A. magna cum laude from New York University, an M.A. from Yale University, and a J.D. in 1984 from Columbia Law School, where she was a Harlan Fiske Stone Scholar and Notes Editor of the Columbia Law Review.
 Upon graduation from law school, Ms. Gredd served as a law clerk to the Hon.
 Leonard B. Sand, United States District Judge for the Southern District of New York.
 From 1985 to 1993, Ms. Gredd was an Assistant United States Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York, where she served in various trial units, including the Securities and Commodities Task Force, before being appointed Chief Appellate Attorney and subsequently First Deputy Chief of the Criminal Division.